SubLime FM

 Sublime (previously Sublime FM) is a Dutch commercial radio station dedicated to jazz but which also plays soul, Latin jazz and lounge music.
-The station is owned by Exceed Jazz BV, a subsidiary of Exceed Holding.
-It is the sister station of Arrow Classic Rock.
+The station is owned by Exceed Jazz BV, a subsidiary of Mediahuis.
+It started as Arrow Classic Jazz 90.7 in 2004, and shortly after as Arrow Jazz FM (2005–2012).

 History

 In February 2004 Arrow Jazz FM began test broadcasts, and started regular broadcasts in May.
 In the beginning Arrow Jazz FM was only broadcast on the Internet, but slowly but surely more places in the Netherlands have been able to receive the station on cable television and on various FM frequencies across most of the Netherlands.

 In November 2010 Flux Media Factory BV sold Arrow Jazz FM to Exceed Jazz BV.
 Flux Media Factory BV remains responsible for the production and the international distribution of Arrow Jazz FM.

 The station changed its name into Sublime FM on 4 November 2012, just after the radio station changed their logo and style in May 2012.